 2. Go to your Google Play Store library

 This will list every app you’ve installed on any device associated with your account.
 This may be a long list of forgotten friends with lots of decisions to make as you go.
-It may be faster to do exactly the same thing from just from a PC on the web, or it may be slower depending on how many clicks are involved.
+It may be faster to do the same thing just from a PC on the web, or it may be slower depending on how many clicks are involved.

 Don’t forget passwords and 2FA

 One of the most prominent pain points when switching between devices is logging back into each app.
 Some developers have implemented the ability to log in using your Google account (or other social media accounts).
 However, many require usernames and passwords that you’ll have to remember.